-Have you ever noticed that giving a child negative reinforcement, resulted in continued negative behavior?
-You might get the desired result in that moment.
-But inevitably, the child returns to the same negative behavior.
+Positive leadership is of vital importance in any organization.
+However, we often focus more on the negative than the positive behaviors of others.
+Have you ever noticed that giving a child negative reinforcement usually results in continued negative behavior?
+You may get the desired result in that moment, but inevitably the child returns to the same negative behavior.
 Interestingly, adults are much like children when it comes to reinforcement.
 We tend to behave according to the feedback we get, whether it’s negative or positive.
 And that’s why it’s so important to exude positive leadership in the workplace.
-No matter your organization, if you want positive behaviors you need to practice positive leadership.
+No matter your organization, if you want positive behaviors occurring in your organization, you need to practice positive leadership.

 Focus on the Positive Outcomes You Desire

 If you focus on what makes you unproductive or unhappy, then you’ll likely continue to get those same outcomes.
-But if you focus on what makes you happy and what improves productivity, then you’ll get positive outcomes.
-So, it stands to reason, if you want to improve organizational behavior, then improve your positive leadership.
+But if you focus on what makes you happy and what improves productivity, you’ll ultimately see regular and consistently positive outcomes.
+So, it stands to reason, if you want to improve organizational behavior, its vital to improve your positive leadership.

 Positive Leaders Facilitate Change

-Positive leaders make positive changes.
-They are the key factor in achieving the best performance and results, in individuals, groups and organizations.
+Positive leaders make positive changes; they are the key factor in achieving the best performance and results, in individuals, groups and organizations.
 So, what does positive leadership look like and how is it different from normal leadership?
-Positive leaders exude confidence in everything, always look for the good in things; even with negative outcomes.
-For example:
+Positive leaders exude confidence in everything, and always look for the good in things, even with negative outcomes.
+For example: positive leaders

 - Focus on people’s abilities and strengths, reaffirming their potential